hyperledger/iroha/docs/source/getting_started/index.rst

 We are almost ready to launch our Iroha container.
 You just need to know the path to configuration files (from the step above).

-Let's start Iroha node in Docker container via the following command:
+Let's start Iroha node in Docker container with the following command:

 .. code-block:: shell

   docker run --name iroha \
+  -d \
   -p 50051:50051 \
   -v $(pwd)/iroha/example:/opt/iroha_data \
   -v blockstore:/tmp/block_store \